SMS Rail Lines: Operations

 In Guilderland, New York, SMS Rail Lines of New York, LLC serves the Northeastern Industrial Park, interchanging with CSX Transportation at Guilderland Center, NY and Norfolk Southern at Delanson, NY.

 History

 SMS Rail Lines began operating in the Philadelphia area in June 1994.
 In November 2006, the railroad began operations in Albany, New York.
-The company plans to begin passenger excursions out of Pilesgrove Township, New Jersey by the end of 2022.
+The company began passenger excursions out of Pilesgrove Township, New Jersey in 2022 and now runs scheduled excursions.
+Passenger excursions along the Salem Branch are operated as the Woodstown Central Railroad out of a passenger station in South Woodstown.

 Motive power

 SMS runs a variety of locomotives, most being built by the Baldwin Locomotive works.
 SMS also owns units built by GM's Electro-Motive Diesel and GE Transportation.